DGCA orders Air India to carry out more checks on Boeing 787 fleet after tragic plane crash - www.lokmattimes.com

 New Delhi, June 13 The Directorate General of Civil Aviation on Friday ordered enhanced safety inspection of Air India’s Boeing 787-8/9 fleet, following the devastating crash of the Tata Group airline’s London-bound flight, within seconds of take-off from the Ahmedabad airport, in which 241 people were killed on Thursday.

-As a preventive measure, the DGCA has directed Air India to carry out additional maintenance actions on 8787-8/9 aircraft equipped with Genx engines with immediate effect in coordination with the regional offices concerned of the DGCA.
+As a preventive measure, DGCA has directed Air India to carry out additional maintenance actions on 8787-8/9 aircraft equipped with Genx engines with immediate effect in coordination with the concerned regional offices of the DGCA.

 These include a one-time check before departure of flight from India with effect from June 15 onwards, inspection of fuel parameter monitoring and associated system checks, as well as inspection of cabin air compressor and associated systems.

-Air India also has to carry out an electronic engine control system test, an engine fuel-driven actuator-operational test, and an oil system check.
+Air India also has to carry out electronic engine control system test, engine fuel-driven actuator-operational test, and oil system check.

 Besides, the airline has to carry out a serviceability check of the aircraft hydraulic system, review of take-off parameters, and introduce 'Flight Control Inspection' in transit inspection till further notice.